Similarities Between Chinese and Japanese Language

 Let’s have a look at the similarities between the Chinese and Japanese language

 The First similarity between the Chinese and Japanese language are the nouns.
 A noun is a word used to represent a person, place, or thing.
 The nouns in the Chinese and Japanese language don’t have a number like singular and plural and they don’t depict gender as feminine and masculine.
 This makes the use of nouns easy in both languages but a little difficult to interpret because there is no use of numbers and genders and to understand the meaning of a sentence, you need to understand the context.

 Although the Japanese have taken their writing system from the Chinese language, the vocabulary-related and grammatical difference is so noticeable among both languages that they made the Japanese language adopt the Chinese characters, not for their meanings but their phonetics.
 The other noticeable thing is that Hanzi characters don’t have the same meanings as their Kanji words.

 Hiragana and Katakana are two writing systems that are followed by Chinese and Japanese people.
 Phonetics is the basis for the Japanese to follow the Chinese writing system.
-Hiragana and Katakana are the writing systems in syllabary systems, they are not based on sounds but they depict syllables.
+Hiragana and Katakana are the writing systems in syllabary systems, they are not based on sounds but depict syllables.